Course Content and Outcome Guide for CHN 260 Effective Winter 2016

 - Special Fee:

-Course DescriptionChinese Culture Chinese culture through films and music.
+Course DescriptionChinese culture through films and music.
 Increase understanding of Chinese traditional and modern culture and society through analysis of cultural, historical and social issues by mass media and products.
 Explore concepts such as families, social roles, friendship, social values, morality, philosophies, economics, and more.
 Course conducted in English.
 Chinese materials presented in class will be subtitled in English.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Audit available.

 Intended Outcomes for the course

 1. Recognize and approach cultural differences with respect and open-mindedness.

 2. Think critically with an understanding of ones own cultural filter, using concepts learned when in multi-cultural environment.

 3. View Chinese culture with a deepened understanding of its history, ecology, society, politics, and culture.

 4. Apply a basic understanding of Chinese culture, social and political issues, perspectives, and forms of expression, as well as own cultures complexities to resolve cultural conflicts.

 5. Practice self-appraising examination and evaluation of personal beliefs in comparison to the beliefs of others.